oneapi-src/oneAPI-samples/DirectProgramming/DPC++/Jupyter/oneapi-essentials-training/06_Intel_VTune_Profiler/readme.md

 2. Go to the "Terminal" in the Intel Devcloud
 3. Type in the below command to download the oneAPI-essentials series notebooks into your Devcloud account /data/oneapi_workshop/get_jupyter_notebooks.sh
-4. Navigate to oneAPI_Essentials folder and open the Welcome.ipynb, click on "Intel® VTune™ Profiler on DevCloud" notebook and follow the instructions
+4. Navigate to oneAPI_Essentials folder and open the Welcome.ipynb, click on "Intel&reg; VTune&trade; Profiler on DevCloud" notebook and follow the instructions